hands-on-cloud/hands-on.cloud/hugo/content/Terraform recipe - Deploy Lambda to copy files between S3 buckets/index.md

 * `lambda` - folder containing Lambda function source code written in Python
 * `README.md` - a short description hot to use the example

 Terraform code is in `main.tf` file contains the following resources:

-* Source & Destination S3 buckets
+* Source & Destination S3 buckets.
-* Lambda Function
+* Lambda Function.
-* Necessary IAM permissions
+* Necessary IAM permissions.

 Here’s how we built it.